What Happens to a Reverse Mortgage When One Partner Dies?

 Loans Issued After August 2014

-1. Were legally married at the time of the loan.
+• Were legally married at the time the loan originated.

-2. Are listed as a “non-borrowing spouse” in the loan documents.
+• Are listed as a non-borrowing spouse in the loan agreement.

 1. Notify the Lender

-o Contact the reverse mortgage servicer within 30 days of the borrower’s death.
-Submit a death certificate and any required paperwork.
+Contact the loan servicer within 30 days of the borrower’s death.
+Provide:

-o Sell the Home: Use sale proceeds to pay off the loan.
-Heirs keep any remaining equity.
+• Sell the Home: Use proceeds to repay the loan.
+Heirs keep remaining equity.

-o Use Other Assets: Pay the balance with savings, investments, or life insurance.
+• Use Other Assets: Pay the balance using savings or insurance proceeds.

-o Lenders typically allow 6–12 months to settle the loan.
-Extensions may be granted if the home is listed for sale.
+• Extensions may be granted, especially if the home is listed for sale.

 Risks to Avoid